erhant/halo2-vectordb/README.md

 - `merkle_commitment` commits to a set of vectors using a Merkle tree with Poseidon hashes.
 If the given set does not include power-of-two many elements, it will pad zeros to the remaining leaves.
 - `kmeans` is given a set of vectors, a `K` parameter to determine the number of centroids and an `I` parameter to determine the number of iterations.
 K-means usually is an iterative algorithm that terminates when the centroids are no more updated; however, such a control-flow is not possible in a zk-circuit.
 Therefore, the `I` parameter determines a fixed number of iterations.

+We also have a trait `FixedPointVectorInstructions` and implement it for the `FixedPointChip`, which are simple utility functions to quantize and dequantize vectors.

 <!-- ## Demonstration

 A demonstrative test suite can be found at [`demo_test`](./tests/demo_test.rs).
 It does the following: